MEDIA ADVISORY - Kick off Smile Cookie week with - for the first time ever - a custom Smile Cookie at Tim Hortons 130 King

 |

-For the first time ever, a cookie artist is creating custom Smile Cookies for guests to kick off the annual Smile Cookie campaign
+For the first time ever, cookie artists are creating custom Smile Cookies for guests to kick off the

 |